Jim Backus: Television commercials

 Backus acted in several television commercials.
 As Mr. Magoo, he also helped advertise the General Electric line of products over the years.
 In Bowl 'Em Over with GE Bulbs (1963), a Cinécraft Productions sales training film made for the GE Large Lamp Division, Backus introduces the Mr. Magoo Soft White light bulb TV advertising campaign for Fall 1963.
 For the first time, General Electric commercials would be shown in color on prime-time TV shows, including the Tonight Show with Johnny Carson.
 He was also spokesman for La-Z-Boy furniture during the 1970s.
+An example commercial can be heard during the Zero Hour radio program entitled “Lost In Time” broadcast in 1974.

 In the late 1980s, he was reunited with former co-star Natalie Schafer in an advertisement for Orville Redenbacher's popcorn.
 They reprised their roles from Gilligan's Island, but instead of still being shipwrecked, the setting was a luxurious study or den.
 This would be the final TV appearance for both actors, who were in frail health.
 They also both appeared on Fox's short lived talk show The Late Show with Ross Shafer, along with the rest of the cast of Gilligan's Island, in 1988.